 An arranging body is defined as an agency authorised under adoption legislation to make the decision about the placement of a child.
 Adoptions can be arranged by State and Territory community services departments or by an authorised non-government agency.
-This includes:
+Arranging bodies fall into two categories: